20lives/dmote/doc/options.md

 #### Parameter `interval`

-The distance between LEDs on the LED strip.
+The distance between LEDs on the strip.
 You may want to apply a setting slightly shorter than the real distance, since the algorithm carving the holes does not account for wall curvature.

 ### Parameter `tweaks`

 Additional shapes.
 This is usually needed to bridge gaps between the walls of the finger and key clusters.

-The expected value here is an arbitrarily nested structure, starting with a list.
+The expected value here is an arbitrarily nested structure starting with a list.
 Each item in the list can follow one of the following patterns:

 * A leaf node.
 This is a 3- or 4-tuple list with contents specified below.
 * A map, representing an instruction to combine nested items in a specific way.
 * A list of any combination of the other two types.
-This type exists at the top level, and as the immediate child of each map node.
+This type exists at the top level and as the immediate child of each map node.

 Each leaf node identifies particular set of key mount corner posts.
 These are identical to the posts used to build the walls (see above), but this section gives you greater freedom in how to combine them.
 A leaf node must contain:

 * A key alias defined under `key-clusters`.
 * A key corner ID, such as `NNE` for north by north-east.
-* A wall segment ID (0 to 4).
+* A wall segment ID, which is an integer from 0 to 4.

 Together, these identify a starting segment.
 Optionally, a leaf node may contain a second segment ID trailing the first.
 In that case, the leaf will represent the geometric hull of the first and second indicated segments, plus all in between.